Online Degrees Available at Baker College

 Baker College Application Requirements

 The undergraduate programs at Baker College are open to all students who have earned a high school diploma or GED.
-The college doesn’t accept certificates of completion for proof of a high school education.
+The college doesn’t accept certificates of completion for proof of high school education.
 Students are not required to submit SAT or ACT scores, but students who take the test are encouraged to submit the results of the test to the Baker College Enrollment Center.
 Students who wish to apply to one of the college’s graduate programs must submit the official application, pay a $35 application fee, submit official transcripts from all colleges and universities, and create an essay of 500 to 1,000 words sharing the student’s objectives in earning a graduate degree.
 Students must also submit a current resume, as well as an explanation if the student’s cumulative GPA was less than 2.5.

 Tuition and Financial Aid